Album Description:

 Released in 1984, "Stop Making Sense" is a live album by the American rock band Talking Heads.
-Renowned for their innovative sound and distinctive artistic approach, Talking Heads delivered an electrifying performance captured in this 12" VINYL LP.
+Renowned for their innovative sound and distinctive artistic approach, Talking Heads delivered an electrifying performance captured in this 12" Vinyl LP.
 With its unique tracklisting and a visually stunning 16-page booklet, this album remains a testament to the band's unparalleled creativity and enduring legacy.

 The Concert Experience: